cncf/servicedesk/README.md

 ### How can I use the computing infrastructure by CNCF?

-CNCF prefers projects evaluate using our [Community Cluster](https://github.com/cncf/cluster) first.
+CNCF prefers projects evaluated using our [Community Cluster](https://github.com/cncf/cluster) first.
 We have partnered with the various providers that offer discounted or free services for the CNCF projects.
 For example, the CNCF projects may use the credits, [offered by Amazon Web Services for CNCF](https://www.cncf.io/announcement/2019/11/19/cloud-native-computing-foundation-receives-200000-in-credits-from-amazon-web-services-aws/) for the upstream testing, CI/CD and other purposes.
 See the [Tools](#tools) sections on this page for more details.

 To benefit from one of these offers, please submit the Service Desk ticket with the detailed description of the request, including the purpose, list of the desired services and a rough cost.

 Code being run must be 100 percent open source and must not include any sensitive data.

 Please note that available computing resources are limited so we may ask you to reduce your usage when there is high demand for the available credits.
-Specifically, please consider shutting down the unused computing resources, use automation to terminate the bare metal/virtual machines if they are not intended to be used 24/7, use spot instances if applicable etc. Please estimate your budget to use no more that $3000/month in AWS credits.
-If you expect higher resources usage on the regular basis, please consider using the [CNCF Cluster](https://github.com/CNCF/cluster) instead.
+Specifically, please consider shutting down the unused computing resources, use automation to terminate the bare metal/virtual machines if they are not intended to be used 24/7, use spot instances if applicable etc. Please estimate your budget to use no more than $3000/month in AWS credits.
+If you expect higher resource usage on a regular basis, please consider using the [CNCF Cluster](https://github.com/CNCF/cluster) instead.

 CNCF expects fair usage of the allocated resources and credits, and reserves the right to terminate any allocated infrastructure resources and revoke the access to them in the case of violation of these rules.